Webinar

 In the case of unique ZIP Codes, the USPS drops off the mail at one location and then the organization distributes it internally.

-3. Military Addresses
+3. Military addresses

 All military addresses are treated as domestic mail, even if the actual destination is a foreign country.
 It's similar to how mail is delivered to unique ZIP Codes; USPS delivers the mail to military post offices, which then perform the final delivery.
 A military address must include the unit designation and APO/FPO (Air/Army Post Office™ or Fleet Post Office location).

-4. New Street Addresses
+4. New street addresses

 In addition, the USPS announced in 2013 that it would no longer deliver mail to the door of new street addresses, pushing mail recipients to instead cluster their mailboxes in a centralized area.
 This is why many new housing developments have centralized mailboxes (also called cluster mailboxes or community mailboxes) near their entrance.